HunterCadeMast/automated-farming/README.md

-# automated-farming
 ---------- READ ME ----------

 For my project, I had started with trying to create a fully automated vehicle state machine for farming.
 I was shown a lot of the complexity of such a system.
 Below are the instructions to run the program and some of the commands that are being called for each state.
 Thought this might be helpful to see and a short description of each of the state.

-Here is also the website where I learned to create a state machine: https://dev.to/karn/building-a-simple-state-machine-in-python

----------- Files ----------

-We had 4 files:

-    1. automated_farming.py
-        - This is the main file.
-This moves our vehicle through the field while also giving commands to the "automated_states.py" file.
-    2. automated_states.py
-        - This is an object which controls our current state.
-    3. state_machine.py
-        - This is an object which holds the format for each of our states.
-    4. field.py
-        - This is where the field is initialized and how we access some information regarding tiles.

 ---------- How to Run ----------